MTheme/KLWP-ThemeVersion/README.md

 ## How to Use

+1. Review the changelog for the desired theme.
-1. Download the desired theme from the list.
+2. Download the theme from the appropriate source.
-2. Import the theme into KLWP.
+3. Import the theme into KLWP.
-3. Apply the theme and customize it as per your preference.
+4. Apply the theme and customize it as per your preference.

 ## Contributing

 We welcome contributions!
-If you have a theme you'd like to add or improvements to suggest, please follow these steps:
+If you have updates or improvements to suggest, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new theme'`).
+4. Commit your changes (`git commit -m 'Update changelog'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.